slindquist3-zz/blockchain/README.md

 ## Improvements for Future Iterations

 * If I were to build the second iteration of this project, I would in include Unit Testing.
-I'm familiar with Rspec and Jasmine, but I understand the setup for Jest is fairly straightforward, so I would include that testing library.
+I've worked with Rspec and Jasmine/Karma testing tools before, and I understand the setup for Jest is intended for Create React App projects, so I would try including that testing library.

 * I would also include validations for the user's input address and perhaps an Error component that renders inline errors and prevents submissions if a user inputs an invalid search or a SQL injection.

+* I believe there are better performance solutions for dynamically responding to database changes.
+While my solution of querying the database every 30 seconds works for the purposes of this project, I would research other solutions in the future like Websockets or another tool that could minimize the amount of calls I need to make to the Blockchain API.

 //plan:
 1. test dynamic querying
 2. write quick validation function
-4. remove all extra code
 5. deploy to heroku and test